Employee attendance issues and how to address them

 Develop a clear attendance policy (and stick to it)

-As with all company policies, it’s important to put your attendance policy in writing and make it available to all employees.
+As with all company policies, writing your attendance policy and making it available to all employees is essential.
 Most employers choose to include the attendance policy in their employee handbook.
 This policy should set up transparent expectations for employee attendance.

 Offer flexibility where possible

-It can also be helpful to provide flexibility in terms of working from home.
-Employees who are sick should be able to take time off to fully rest, but remote work may be a good alternative to absences in some circumstances.
-For example, employees with kids may be willing to work remotely while they stay home with a sick child rather than calling out of work fully as long as they know management will be understanding if they need to step away here and there.
+It can also be helpful to provide flexibility regarding working from home.
+Employees who are sick should be able to take time off to rest fully, but remote work may be a good alternative to absences in some circumstances.

-If you show that you are willing to work with your employees to find compromises that accommodate their needs and business needs, you’ll likely have better overall employee attendance and better communication around attendance matters.
+Show that you are willing to work with your employees to find compromises that accommodate their needs and business needs.
+You’ll likely have better overall employee attendance and better communication around attendance matters.

 Have a solid attendance tracking system

-Consider leveraging a low-cost attendance software system such as HubStaff or Clockify, or checking with human resources to see if the company’s overall HR software has a time-tracking feature included.
-You can also implement a good morning check-in via Microsoft Teams or Slack for remote or hybrid teams.
+Consider leveraging a low-cost attendance software system such as HubStaff or Clockify or checking with human resources to see if the company’s overall HR software includes a time-tracking feature.
+For remote or hybrid teams, you can also implement a good morning check-in via Microsoft Teams or Slack.

-By using a more detailed attendance system, you can access up-to-date and real-time records of employees’ time.
-For busy managers, this makes it easier to identify attendance patterns such as increased tardiness, so that these issues can be addressed promptly.
+Using a more detailed attendance system allows you to access up-to-date and real-time records of employees’ time.
+For busy managers, this makes it easier to identify attendance patterns such as increased tardiness so that these issues can be addressed promptly.

 Be cognizant of burnout